A Caveat and Affiliates

 Pet owners oftentimes complain about specific dogs breeds because they’re hard to control.
 The animals keep displaying undesirable traits despite people’s efforts to correct them.
 Yet there are reasons why these things happen time and time again.

 These are often the causes why canines do as they please.
-They are also why folks consider some breed of pooches obstinate.
+They are also why folks consider some breeds of pooches obstinate.

 - In many cases, these breeds were carefully bred for their stubborn persistence.
 Depending on the breed’s purpose, that headstrong attitude can be very beneficial.
 Imagine a police dog who was willing to give up the chase when the person he was pursuing told him to stop.